 Practice, Practice, Practice

-Conducting these mock interviews will reveal your conversational idiosyncrasies.
+I'd like for you to conduct these mock interviews to show your conversational idiosyncrasies.
 Do you use filler words such as ‘um’ or ‘uh’?
 If so, you can practice eliminating them.
-The interview isn’t just a static series of answers to questions; it should be a natural, conversational dynamic flow.
+The interview isn’t just a static series of answers to questions; it should be a natural, conversational, dynamic flow.

 Practicing mock interviews will make you more comfortable with that process.